 UNDERSTANDING MEMORY CARE

 There is a distinct difference between operating a traditional assisted living home vs. providing memory care services.
 Most people have no point of reference as to how the brain of memory care patients work.
-It is important to consider all the critical component when implementing memory care into your residential assistance living home.
+It is important to consider all the critical components when implementing memory care into your residential assisted living home.
 One of the most serious concerns for seniors suffering from memory care is avoiding falls.
 Brain atrophy is when the brain shrinks.
 During falls, seniors with this condition experience the tormenting sensation of their brain rattling in their skull.
 Seniors who suffer from falls are at an even greater risk of extended brain damage from severe brain shaking.

 This is one of the many reasons why seniors suffering from memory loss need assisted living conditions that accommodate their specific needs.
 The following content outlines 7 significant step-by-step processes RAL home owners should consider prior to providing memory care services:

 - Tackling Risks Associated with a Shrinking Brain?

 - Why Create a Memory Care Component To Your RAL Home?